solana-labs/solana/book/src/proposals/durable-tx-nonces.md

  3) The appropriate transaction flag (TBD) is set, signaling that the usual hash age check should be skipped and the previous requirements enforced

-For the `Nonce` instruction to succeed, the nonce account MUST be in the `Initialized` state, the nonce value in the transaction's `recent_blockhash` field MUST match the value stored in the nonce account data field and the nonce value MUST NOT reside in the `recent_blockhashes` sysvar.
+For the `Nonce` instruction to succeed:
+  1) The nonce account MUST have been advanced to the `Initialized` state, ensuring that a valid nonce has been stored.
+  2) The nonce value in the transaction's `recent_blockhash` field MUST match the value stored in the nonce account data field.
+In doing so, the client commits to the stored nonce value by signing the transaction.
+  3) The nonce value MUST NOT reside in the `recent_blockhashes` sysvar, thus preventing replay by deleting, then recreating the account.
 If these requirements are met, the contract replaces the stored nonce with a new one from the current values in the `recent_blockhashes` sysvar.

 To discard a nonce account, the client should include a `Nonce` instruction in a transaction which withdrawals all lamports, leaving a zero balance and making